Class 0: Intro to coding#

 [This study] found that the modern language aptitude test was the strongest predictor of how quickly people would learn to code in Python … language aptitude explained 43 percent, fluid reasoning explained 12.8 percent, … and numeracy just 6 percent [of the variance].

-In other words: Being good at learning foreign languages is the best known predictor for learning to code quickly, moreso than being good at math.
+In other words: Being good at learning foreign languages is a better predictor for coding aptitude than being good at math.

 Accomodations#